typelevel/cats-effect/site/src/main/mdoc/guides/tracing.md

 where stack frames are collected across asynchronous boundaries for a given fiber.
 2. Combinator inference.
 Stack traces can be walked to determine what combinator was actually called by user code.
-For example, `void` and `as` are combinators that are derived from `map`.
+For example, `void` and `as` are combinators that are derived from `map`, and should appear in the fiber trace rather than `map`.
 3. Intermediate values.
 The intermediate values that an `IO` program encounters can be converted to a string to render.
 This can aid in understanding the actions that a program takes.